Morphing tree drawings in a small 3D grid

-The study of crossing-free graph morphs began in 1944 from a non-constructive proof that such morphs for maximal planar graphs exist between two topologically equivalent drawings~\cite{c-dplc-44}; a matching algorithmic result appeared in 1983~\cite{t-dpg-83}.
+The study of crossing-free graph morphs began in 1944 from a proof that such morphs for maximal planar graphs exist between two topologically equivalent drawings~\cite{c-dplc-44}; a matching algorithmic result appeared in 1983~\cite{t-dpg-83}.
 Recently crossing-free morphs of straight-line drawings are considered, where the vertex trajectories are simple.
-Of particular interest is \emph{linear} morph transforming one straight-line drawing $\Gamma$ of a graph $G$ to another such drawing $\Gamma'$ through a sequence $\langle \Gamma = \Gamma_1,\Gamma_2,\ldots,\Gamma_k = \Gamma' \rangle$ of straight-line drawings.
-Morph $\langle \Gamma_i,\Gamma_{i+1}\rangle$ is called a \emph{morphing step}, or simply a \emph{step}, for brevity.
-In each step of a linear morph each vertex of $G$ moves along a straight-line segment at a constant speed.
+Of particular interest is morph transforming one straight-line drawing $\Gamma$ of a graph $G$ to another such drawing $\Gamma'$ through a sequence $\langle \Gamma = \Gamma_1,\Gamma_2,\ldots,\Gamma_k = \Gamma' \rangle$ of straight-line drawings. \emph{Linear morph} between $\langle \Gamma_i,\Gamma_{i+1}\rangle$ is a linear interpolation between the corresponding drawings and is also called a \emph{morphing step}, or simply a \emph{step}, for brevity.
+In each step of a linear morph, each vertex of $G$ moves along a straight-line segment at a constant speed.
 Results~\cite{SODA-morph,angelini2013morphing, Barrera-unidirectional, Angelini-optimal-14} led up to a seminal paper by Alamdari et al.~\cite{alamdari2017morph} showing that for any two topologically equivalent planar drawings of a graph $G$, there is a linear $2D$ morph that transforms one drawing to the other in $\Theta(n)$ steps.
 This bound is asymptotically optimal in the worst case even when the graph $G$ is a path.
 A natural further question is how the situation changes when we involve the third dimension.
-For general 3D graph drawings the problem seems challenging: it is tightly connected to \emph{unknot recognition} problem, that is in $\NP \cap \coNP$~\cite{hlp-ccklp-99,l-ecktn-16}, and its containment in $\textbf{P}$ is widely open.
+For general 3D graph drawings the problem seems challenging: it is tightly connected to \emph{unknot recognition} problem, that is in $\NP \cap \coNP$~\cite{hlp-ccklp-99,l-ecktn-16}, and its containment in $\textbf{P}$ is wide open.